Catherine-Zhang/Catherine-Zhang.github.io/resume/index.md

 ### Proceedings

+`2017`

+Stories for Science Classes: Experimental Interactive Metaphors.
+Proceedings of EDULEARN17 (9th annual International Conference on Education and New Learning Technologies)

 `2007`
 Construction of recombinant bioluminescent bacteria for genetic toxicity evaluation of environmental pollutants.
 Proceedings of International Workshop on Monitoring and Sensor for Water Pollution Control